tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 There are two equivalent ways to see the intent of the rebased commit.

-* The difference between the middle hunk (below "merged common ancestors") and the bottom hunk (above the commit description, "Add foo 5")
+* It is the difference between the middle hunk (below "merged common ancestors") and the bottom hunk (above the commit description, "Add foo 5")

-* The output of `git show REBASE_HEAD`.
-This is generally easier to interpret than the above, but more verbose as it also contains diffs relating to non-conflicting parts of the patch.
+* It is shown in the output of `git show REBASE_HEAD`.
+This is generally easier to interpret than the above, but more verbose as it also contains diffs relating to non-conflicting parts of the commit.
   In this case it shows

 ```diff
      foo1()